This kōrero is all about sharing advice on making performing arts on tight budgets.

 Producers and arts makers will share their real life experiences of making performing arts on a tight budget.

-We will hear from Cian Parker (arts maker and current General Manager of The Meteor), Anders Falstie-Jensen (producer, writer & director for The Rebel Alliance) and Poe Tiare Tararo (theatre & film maker, as well as Boosted X Moana and E Tū Toi Mentor) before a facilitated kōrero with Amber Curreen.
+We will hear from Marianne Infante (actor, theatre producer, writer, emerging director, intimacy professional, advocate, arts administrator and mentor), Anders Falstie-Jensen (producer, writer & director for The Rebel Alliance) and Poe Tiare Tararo (theatre & film maker, as well as Boosted X Moana and E Tū Toi Mentor) before a facilitated kōrero with Amber Curreen.
 There will be some time for questions and answers, so come curious!

 Proudly supported by the ANZ Staff Foundation.